Quick: If you had limited time to put on makeup in the morning, what one thing would you reach for?

 For me, it’s all about the lips (although I must admit that eyelashes are a close second).

 Sure, eyelashes may thin as we age, but lips…well, they take thinning to the extreme.
+It’s really no surprise that so many people visit Dr. Little for a little filler here and there to restore them; they can make a huge difference to how you look, and thinning lips can cause your confidence to take a tumble.
 Blame the loss of collagen – that protein that helps support your body’s soft tissue.
 You know, the stuff that makes your lips full and plump.

 Or, ahem, formerly full and plump.